Nekos4Lyfe/TokenMixer/README.md

 ## Summary

-As you know, Stable Diffusion interprets our prompts as vectors (tokens).
+Stable Diffusion interprets our prompts as vectors (tokens).
 The user creates these vectors by writing text ("the prompt").
 Often the limitation of our generations are written English Language , rather then the model .

 The purpose of TokenMixer is to bridge the gap between language and vector.
 You can input very simple words into the TokenMixer to get a complex output.
 Essentially, it is an embedding creation tool without the need to input any training images or do any training.
 The TokenMixer can create a set 768 embeddings for a single token in 5 minuted using "Roll Mode"